The Snail's Trail Quilt Pattern

 - Continue adding triangles in pairs around the block, working from smaller to larger triangles and referring to the diagram for placement.

-- Make a total of 42 Snail's Trail quilt blocks.
+Make a total of 42 snail's trail quilt blocks.

-Assemble the Snail's Trail Quilt
+Assemble the Quilt

-Add straight borders to the quilt.
-Make the inner border from 3-1/2" wide strips cut from dark border fabric.
-Make the outer border from 5-1/2" wide strips.
-Use my straight border instructions to construct the borders and sew them to the quilt.
+- Add straight borders to the quilt.
+Make the inner border from 3 1/2-inch wide strips cut from dark border fabric.
+Make the outer border from 5 1/2-inch wide strips.
+Use the straight border instructions to construct the borders and sew them to the quilt.
 Don't be tempted to make borders that match the measurements along the sides of your quilt—the edges are likely skewed a bit.

 - Press the quilt and mark for quilting if necessary.
 Sandwich the quilt with batting and backing.
 Quilt by hand or machine.
 Trim excess batting and backing and square edges slightly if necessary.
-Sew binding strips around the quilt edges.Continue to 4 of 4 below.
+Sew binding strips around the quilt edges.